 Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at fair value through profit or loss (FVPL) are measured at amortised cost.
 The carrying amount of these assets is adjusted by any expected credit loss allowance recognised and measured as described in note 3(ii).
-Interest income from these financial assets is included in "Net interest income" on the statement of comprehensive income using the effective interest rate method.
+Interest income from these financial assets is included in "Net interest income" on the statement of profit or loss and other comprehensive income using the effective interest rate method.